The Spider (1940 film)

-The Spider is a 1940 British, black-and-white, crime, drama, thriller directed by Maurice Elvey and starring Derrick De Marney and Diana Churchill.
-It was produced by Admiral Films.
+The Spider is a 1940 British black-and-white crime film directed by Maurice Elvey and starring Derrick De Marney and Diana Churchill.
+It was written by Victor M. Greene, Kenneth Horne and Reginald Long based on the 1931 novel The Midnight Mail by Henry Holt, and produced by Admiral Films.

 Synopsis

 A talent agent whose corrupt actions are uncovered by his business partner murders him.
 A young woman witnesses the murder.
 The talent agent attacks her, she is traumatised and loses her memory.
 After she is released from hospital, the talent agent resumes his chase, but a detective and his wife intervene.